Skip to content

 • The student is not working for the summer and will not resume employment in your department in the Fall semester.[2]

 [1] Student employees who are on the “International Employee Work Authorization Expiration” report must be terminated no later than the expiration date listed.
-If these students wish to extend their program end dates, they must do so in accordance with the deadlines established by the International Services Office and provide the extension information to International Employment.
+If these students wish to extend their program end dates, they must do so in accordance with the deadlines established by the Immigration Services Office and provide the extension information to International Employment.
 Federal employment eligibility end dates for F-1 students correspond with the program end date listed on the student’s Form I-20.
 Employee on this report are not permitted to accept or continue employment after the expiration date listed.

 [2] The effective date of the termination should be entered as soon as feasible, corresponding to the student’s last day of employment in your department.